earthly/website/blog/_posts/2021-06-16-git-branching.md

 Around this time, GitHub private repositories appear, and AshelySoft moves from their own git hosting to GitHub and starts following a Pull Request process.
 Instead of pushing code straight into `develop` and then ensuring they didn't break the build, developers now create pull-requests.
 Other team members review the pull-requests, and the continuous integration service runs its suite of tests right on the PR.
 As a result, the speed of getting code into `develop` has decreased, but with each PR being manually reviewed and automatically tested, the quality of code that makes it into the `develop` branch is way up.

-## Death to Develop
+## Death to `develop`

 With the quality of `develop` now increased, AshelySoft can increase its release velocity.
 They even adopt a continuous deployment model where a merge into `main` causes the software to be automatically deployed.
-From there, they move to a Canary deployment model where a new release is tested on a small portion of web traffic before it's fully deployed.
+From there, they move to a [Canary deployment model](/blog/deployment-strategies/#canary-deployment) where a new release is tested on a small portion of web traffic before it's fully deployed.
 Once a PR is merged, Ashely just has to merge `develop` into `main` to perform a release.

 But what is the point of having `develop` and merging it into `main`?
 It was introduced to prevent the release of bugs by giving the software time to 'integrate', but AshelySoft is doing all the integration as part of the PR process.
 So they drop the `develop` branch.